Azure/iotedge-lorawan-starterkit/Docs/devguide.md

-# Developer Guide for Custom Installation and Setup
+# Developer Guidance for Custom Installation and Setup

 ## Directory Structure